Hemanth0411/nodejs-api-template/README.md

 [![CI/CD Pipeline](https://github.com/Hemanth0411/nodejs-api-template/actions/workflows/ci.yml/badge.svg)](https://github.com/Hemanth0411/nodejs-api-template/actions/workflows/ci.yml)

-A robust, production-ready REST API template built with Node.js, Express, and Docker.
-This template is designed for rapid development and deployment, following a professional, issue-driven workflow.
+This repository is a production-ready template designed for any developer who needs a reliable and professional starting point for building REST APIs with Node.js.
+The primary goal is to provide a solid, best-practice foundation that saves you time on setup and configuration, allowing you to focus directly on your application's logic.

+---

 ## Core Features

-- **Node.js & Express:** A fast and scalable backend foundation.
+-   **Node.js & Express:** A fast, scalable, and widely-used backend foundation.
-- **Dockerized:** Fully containerized for consistent development and production environments.
+-   **Docker & Docker Compose:** Fully containerized for consistent development and production environments.
-- **Live-Reloading:** Local development environment with `nodemon` for instant feedback.
-- **CI/CD Ready:** Automated build and push pipeline to Docker Hub using GitHub Actions.
+-   **CI/CD Automation:** A ready-to-use GitHub Actions pipeline that automatically builds and pushes the Docker image to Docker Hub on every merge to `main`.
-- **Self-Documenting:** (Coming in Phase 5) Interactive API documentation with Swagger/OpenAPI.
-- **MIT Licensed:** Open and permissive for any use case.
+-   **Live-Reload Development:** The local development environment uses `nodemon` for instant server restarts on code changes, speeding up the feedback loop.
+-   **Interactive API Documentation:** Automatically generated, interactive API documentation powered by Swagger (OpenAPI) and served at the `/api-docs` endpoint.
+-   **Security & Optimization:** The multi-stage `Dockerfile` creates a small, optimized production image and runs the application as a non-root user for improved security.
+-   **Legal Compliance:** Ships with an MIT License and includes a tool (`license-checker`) to automatically generate a `3RD-PARTY-LICENSES.md` file.

 ---